 Now, I will admit chicken fried steak with gravy is one of my favorite guilty pleasure meals.
 So, he didn’t really have to twist my arm very much.

-But, in all seriousness, what’s not to love about tender juicy beef wrapped up in a crispy shell and dipped in a creamy gravy with a slight black pepper kick?
+What’s not to love about tender juicy beef wrapped up in a crispy shell and dipped in a creamy gravy with a slight black pepper kick?

-Plus, beef has 10 essential nutrients and honestly no other meat keeps me feeling as full and energized as beef does.
+Plus, beef has 10 essential nutrients and honestly, no other meat keeps me feeling as full and energized as beef does.

 This Chicken Fried Steak Fingers Recipe with Cream Gravy is also loved by all ages and can be eaten for any meal and even as an appetizer.
 You can even make up a big batch at once and freeze as they reheat very well in the oven.

 Mr. Savvy loved these chicken fried steak fingers with cream gravy so much that he’s already pulled another pack of cubed steak out of the freezer hoping I’ll make more!

 - 1.5 - 2 pounds beef cubed steak

 - 1 1/2 cups all-purpose flour